 Illinois had a “no tolerance” policy when it came to driving a motor vehicle with marijuana in your blood system.
 However, this law was recently changed.
 Prior to the law changing, if you were driving a motor vehicle with any trace of marijuana in your blood system, you could be guilty of driving under the influence.
 But under the new law, in order to be charged with driving under the influence the state has to prove that you had at least 5 nanograms of THC in your blood, or at least 10 nanograms of THC in your saliva.
 The Statutory Summary process applies to DUI cases involving marijuana.
 Failure to submit to a test to detect marijuana, or failing a test, involves the same implications as cases involving alcohol.

-The DUI Attorneys at The Legal Defenders are trained to understand that Statutory Summary Suspensions are automatic.
+The DUI Attorney at The Legal Defenders is trained to understand that Statutory Summary Suspensions are automatic.
 They automatically go into effect on the 46th day from the notice date on the suspension.
 Usually, police officers give defendants the document entitled, “Notice of Statutory Summary Suspension” at the police station when they are being processed.
 This suspension is between you and the Illinois Secretary of State.
 It does not take the place of criminal penalties you are facing in court.
-The DUI Attorneys at The Legal Defenders are trained to request a judicial hearing to challenge the legality of an arrest; however, the request does not stop the suspension from taking effect.
+The DUI Attorney at The Legal Defenders is trained to request a judicial hearing to challenge the legality of an arrest; however, the request does not stop the suspension from taking effect.
 This suspension can only be challenged by a DUI Attorney at The Legal Defenders through the filing, within 90 days of your arrest, of a Petition to Rescind Statutory Summary Suspension.

 If you are facing a Statutory Summary Suspension of your driver’s license, contact us.
 We can help you preserve your driving privileges.